 One major advantage the SuperVan 4 has over its predecessors: while the mid-mounted performance engines in those cars filled up much of the van’s rear, the new Electric SuperVan still features a loadspace behind the driver.

-Frenchman Roman Dumas will drive the SuperVan at Goodwood this weekend.
-He’s no stranger to going fast in electric cars, thanks to his efforts in the Volkswagen ID R: he holds the outright course records on the Pikes Peak International Hill Climb and the Goodwood hill.
+Frenchman Dumas drover the SuperVan at Goodwood.
+He’s no stranger to going fast in electric cars, thanks to his efforts in the Volkswagen ID R: he holds the outright course record on the Pikes Peak International Hill Climb, and previously held the Goodwood hill record until it was eclipsed by the McMurtry.